ponytracker/ponytracker/doc/source/installation.rst

   os.environ.setdefault("DJANGO_SETTINGS_MODULE", "ponytracker.local_settings")

-In order to do not have conflict during an update, you can tell `git` to ignore this modification::
+In order not to have conflicts during an update, you can tell `git` to ignore this modification::

   $ git update-index --assume-unchanged ponytracker/wsgi.py